 For Smart Chargers:

 A smart charger is a blessing.
-Although it is more costly than average jump-starting cables and non-smart chargers; it gives you the benefit to easily measure if your motorcycle battery is charged or not.
+Although it is more costly than average jump-starting cables and non-smart chargers; it gives you the benefit of easily measuring if your motorcycle battery is charged or not.

 Overcharging may lead to producing hydrogen sulfide which is very bad for you, your family, and the total environment.